Everything You Need to Know About Matcha

 Why Should You Drink Matcha?

-Green tea contains catechins, a type of polyphenol (or antioxidant) that has been shown to decrease inflammation, which can alleviate digestive health issues overtime, such as IBD, Crohn’s, and ulcerative colitis.
-Decreasing bodily inflammation is also beneficial for reducing risk of cancer, improving immunity, as well as supporting overall heath.
+Green tea contains catechins, a type of polyphenol (or antioxidant) that has been shown to decrease inflammation, which can alleviate digestive health issues such as IBD, Crohn’s, and ulcerative colitis.
+Decreasing bodily inflammation is also beneficial for reducing risk of cancer, improving immunity, and supporting overall heath.

-A cup of matcha contains more caffeine than a cup of green tea and slightly less caffeine than a regular cup of coffee, but thanks for the amino acid L-theanine, the caffeine in matcha is metabolized more slowly, leaving you with the same (or even more) energy without the jitters.
+A cup of matcha contains more caffeine than a cup of green tea and slightly less caffeine than a regular cup of coffee.
+But thanks to the amino acid L-theanine, the caffeine in matcha is metabolized more slowly, leaving you with the same (or even more) energy without the jitters.

 Because of the difference in how the caffeine in matcha is metabolized, it may not have as much of an impact on your sleep quality.
 L-theanine is responsible for lowering blood pressure and heart rate, which is ideal for good sleep.
 But everyone is different and handles caffeine differently!
 Bio-individuality — the things that make you uniquely you — is what will determine if matcha is right for you and if you’re able to drink it without affecting your sleep.

-The four main catechins (polyphenols) in green tea leaves have anti-microbial properties and studies have shown that these polyphenols work synergistically with other known anti-microbial agents, such as drugs that fight certain infections, to fight pathogens.
+The four main catechins (polyphenols) in green tea leaves have anti-microbial properties.
+Studies have shown that these polyphenols work synergistically with other known anti-microbial agents, such as drugs that fight certain infections, to fight pathogens.

 Your body must maintain a certain pH in order to maintain good health!
-If too acidic, your body isn’t able to properly get rid of toxins, move carbon dioxide out of the lungs, and much more.
-Matcha green tea is highly alkaline due to its chlorophyll content as well as how its processed, which makes drinking matcha a great option if you’re looking to find more pH balance.
+If it's too acidic, your body isn’t able to properly get rid of toxins, move carbon dioxide out of the lungs, and much more.
+Matcha is highly alkaline due to its chlorophyll content, and because of how it's processed, which makes drinking matcha a great option if you’re looking to find more pH balance.

 Compounds in green tea, such as EGCG, can promote fat breakdown because of its inhibition of certain metabolic pathways, leading to weight loss.
-Studies have been done to determine the benefits on green tea extract on metabolism and weight loss, such as this study on the impact of moderate exercise and green tea extract consumption, though matcha green tea is not the same as green tea extract.
+Studies have been done to determine the benefits of green tea extract on metabolism and weight loss, such as this study on the impact of moderate exercise and green tea extract consumption.
+Matcha green tea is not the same as green tea extract, though.

-Regular tea consumption has been associated with reduced risk of cardiovascular disease and this meta-analysis demonstrated that regular green tea consumption could prevent stroke.
-Because of matcha green tea’s nutrient and antioxidant profile similar to that of green tea, consuming matcha in combination with a heart-healthy diet can promote heart health.
+Regular tea consumption has been associated with reduced risk of cardiovascular disease, and this meta-analysis demonstrated that regular green tea consumption can prevent stroke.
+Because of matcha green tea’s nutrient and antioxidant profile, which is similar to green tea, consuming matcha in combination with a heart-healthy diet can promote heart health.

 Drinking Matcha 101